MatthewGebhart/reading-notes/Class-4.md

 1. Do your research

-- UX design is a process - who is your adudience, requirements for the page
+- UX design is a process - who is your audience, requirements for the page

 2. Prepare your research for quick reference